Dreyshantel/Devops-Projects/README.md

-# This repository is used for the documentation of my projects in Bincom-DevOps-Training
+# This repository is used for the documentation of my projects in HNG-DevOps-Training